 newsletter a tip sheet with “10 Easy Ways To Lose Weight Without Going

 on a Diet.”
-An email service like Constant Contact* makes it easy to manage your list and send professional-looking mailings.
+An email service like Constant Contact* makes it easy to manage your list and send professional-looking mailings. - Get your business cards into the hand of anyone who can help you in

 your search for new clients.
 Call your friends and relatives and tell